 Psychology is an extremely diverse discipline ranging from mental health to the underlying molecular mechanisms of behaviour.
 While all aspects of psychology are interesting and important, each student will be drawn to different areas of the discipline to support their future career interests.
 This online course allows students with a background in psychology to explore advanced topics in evolving areas of psychology that are of interest.
 By the end of this course you will have finalised your career portfolio, identifying core skills gained throughout your degree and integrating specific knowledge areas and methodologies.
-The topics include specialized modules in Clinical, Biological, Social, Cognitive, and Developmental Psychology.
+The topics include specialised modules in clinical, biological, social, cognitive, and developmental psychology.

 On successful completion of the course students will be able to:

-1. Recognise and identify core concepts in each specialised module.
+1. Explain core concepts in advanced specialised fields of psychology.

-2. Effectively communicate complex concepts for each advanced module in a written task.
+2. Effectively communicate complex concepts in advanced specialised fields of psychology in writing.

-3. Integrate information related to advanced specialised module topics with their prior learning in Psychology.
+3. Integrate information related to advanced specialised fields of psychology with their prior learning in psychology.

-Students select 4 topics from topics such as the following:
+Students select three topics from topics such as the following:

 Written Assignment: Written Assignment